 Terri Dilling is a painter and printmaker, inspired by the beauty and complexity of the natural world.
 Her work evokes a landscape or garden, but also the microscopic worlds contained within.
 Terri received a BA from Indiana University, a BFA Georgia State University, and has also studied visual arts in England, Spain, and Italy.
 Travels abroad have been very influential on her work.
 After being awarded a 2005 residency at the Caversham Centre in South Africa, she revived printmaking in her own practice, and was also inspired to become more active in her community.
 She joined the effort to found the Atlanta Printmakers Studio, and currently serves as president.

 Terri has received numerous grants and awards, including a Center for Chemical Evolution project grant, Art on the Beltline project grant, Hambidge Center Residency Fellowship, and an Atlanta Office of Cultural Affairs collaborative artist grant.
 She has been featured in a variety of publications including Studio Visit Magazine, New American Paintings, and FORM: Artistic Independence.
-Her work is in many collections around the world, including the Museum of Contemporary Art of Georgia, Fulton County Arts Council, Fidelity Investments, UPS, Four Seasons Hotel, Conrad Hilton, Ritz Carlton, JW Marriott, and ANA Okayama Hotel.
+Her work is in many collections around the world, including the Museum of Contemporary Art of Georgia, Fulton County Arts Council, Fidelity Investments (Boston), UPS (Atlanta), Four Seasons Hotel (Marrakech, Morocco), Conrad Hilton (Hong Kong), JW Marriott (Ankara, Turkey), and ANA Okayama Hotel (Okayama, Japan).
 Terri is represented in Atlanta by Mason Murer Fine Art.